-- a ruptured implant – this may cause small tender lumps (siliconomas) only detectable on breast scans, and the implant will need to be removed
+- a ruptured implant – this may cause small tender lumps (siliconomas), which are only noticable on breast scans; the implant will need to be removed

 - creases or folds in the implant

-- the implant rotating within the breast, which may lead to an abnormal shape
+- the implant rotating within the breast, resulting in an abnormal shape

-- 'rippling' of the implant – this occurs when the implant is covered by only a thin layer of tissue, which sticks to the implant surface and is very difficult to treat
+- rippling of the implant – this happens when the implant is only covered by a thin layer of tissue, which sticks to the surface of the implant and is very difficult to treat

-- nerve problems in the nipples – they may become more sensitive, less sensitive, or completely desensitised; this can be temporary or permanent
+- nerve problems in the nipples – they may become more sensitive, less sensitive, or completely numb; this can be temporary or permanent

-- not being able to breastfeed or producing slightly less breast milk than you would without implants – your baby won't be harmed if you breastfeed with implants
+- not being able to breastfeed or producing slightly less breast milk than you would without implants – your baby will not be harmed if you breastfeed with implants

 Also, any type of operation carries a small risk of: